jonbinney/deep_rabbit_hole/doc/mlflow.md

 mlflow server --host 127.0.0.1 --port 8080
 ```

+Alternatively, you can run the "Start local MLflow server" task in vscode by
+pressing `Ctrl+Shift+P`, searching for "Run Task", then search for "Start local
+MLflow server".
+This will create a new terminal inside of VSCode running the
+local server.

 Note: By default, the server creates `mlartifacts/` and `mlruns/` in the current
 directory for storing data about runs.